hafitzrizki/admin/README.md

 composer create-project laradvance/admin
 ```

-Update .env file based on your configuration
+Update `.env` file based on your configuration

 ```
 php artisan admin:install
 ```

+Open `http://localhost/admin/` in browser,use username `admin` and password `admin` to login.

 ## Documentation